-2.4.6 ADC modules interface
+2.4.5 ADC modules interface

 Both of the ADCdual01A modules were connected to FPGA ML605 board trough FMC2DIFF01A adapter board.
-The design of this adapter expects the presence of FMC LPC connector on host side and the board is, at the same time, not compatible with MLAB.
-It is, on the other hand, designed to meet the VITA 57 standard specifications for boards which support region 1 and region 3.
-VITA 57 regions are explained in Figrue 2.7.
+The design of this adapter expects the presence of FMC LPC connector on host side.
+It is designed to meet the VITA 57 standard specifications for boards which support region 1 and region 3.
+VITA 57 regions are explained in Figure 2.5.
 This industry standard guarantees the compatibility with other FPGA boards that have FMC LPC connectors for Mezzanine Card.
-Schematic diagram of designed adapter board is included in the Appendix.
+Schematic diagram of designed adapter board is included in Appendix B.